ivartj/ltools/README.md

 Command line tools to process LDIF data (LDIF - LDAP Data Interchange Format).

+For now this includes `lget`, which extracts attribute values from LDIF entries, and `lescape`, which escapes its input for use in LDAP search filters.

+## `lget`

-For now this only includes `lget`, which extracts attribute values from LDIF entries.
-If more than one attribute is specified, `lget` will by default print a cartesian product of the attributes in each entry as tab-separated values.
-It additionally supports normal (non-regionalized) CSV output and JSON output.
+When you specify more than one attribute, `lget` will by default print a cartesian product of the values of each attribute as tab-separated values.
+`lget` additionally supports normal (non-regionalized) CSV output and JSON output.

     $ lget --help
     USAGE: